5hubh4m/homespan-thermostat/README.md

 consuming a lot of energy. _Auto_ mode fixes that by allowing you to set two temperatures, a _Heating Threshold_ and a _Cooling Threshold_.
 In this mode, the thermostat will only turn on if the temperature reaches below the _Heating Threshold_, and will provide heat until the _Cooling Threshold_ is reached.
-This allows the heater to be on for a longer period of time, but also be turned off for a longer periods of time, which is more energy efficnent then being turned on in bursts.
+This allows the heater to be on for a longer period of time, but also be turned off for a longer periods of time, which is more energy efficient than being turned on in bursts.

 If you're connected to HomeKit, you should be able to control your heater using Siri.